cboard-org/cboard-io/README.md

 ## Develop

-Cboard.io was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+Cboard.io was built with [Jekyll](http://jekyllrb.com/) version 3.8.4 and Ruby+Devkit 2.5.7.

 Install the dependencies with [Bundler](http://bundler.io/):